Our life is a journey, idea is the guide. Without the guide everything stops.

 In this article, we help you start on the hard but exciting journey of launching your mobile application.
 What steps should you take to turn your idea into a successful startup?

 There are a huge number of tools that will make life easier for you when developing your mobile application.
-Indeed, you can write a business plan for your financial attractiveness to investors or create a Business Model Canvas, proposed by Alex Osterwalder, as more adaptable form of the business plan.
+Indeed, you can write a business plan for your financial attractiveness to investors or create a business model canvas for a mobile app, proposed by Alex Osterwalder, as a more adaptable form of the business plan.

 As Jeff Bezos notes, however, no business plan will survive its first encounter with reality.
 There will always be something unexpected.
 Reality will never be according to plan.
 It needs something more flexible, something that can be modified.
-Therefore, in order to implement technology startups, namely in the early stages of launching your mobile application, we recommended starting from a business model canvas that visualizes your strategy and identifies your goals.
+Therefore, in order to implement technology startups, namely in the early stages of launching your mobile application, we recommended starting from a business model canvas (for example, Uber business model canvas) that visualizes your strategy and identifies your goals.

 Eric Ries, in The Lean Startup, notes that “startups become a business when they search a repeatable and scalable business model.
 In essence, this type of business model is nothing less than a set of steps that you can track again and again, which gives you revenue.”